 However, it is not necessary that an increased level of CA125 means the woman is having cancer.
 It is a part of the diagnosis to check the levels.

 CT Scan: CT Scan is done for the diagnosis of cancer.

 Ultrasound: An ultrasound of the pelvic region can be performed.

 “Take control of your journey to overcome fallopian tube cancer with expert guidance from our compassionate team at SSO Hospital.
 Schedule a consultation now to explore personalized treatment options tailored to your unique needs and start your path towards a healthier tomorrow.”

 Treatment of Fallopian Tube Cancer

 - Hysterectomy: In this surgery uterus and sometimes cervix is removed.
-If only uterus is removed, it is called partial hysterectomy.
+If only the uterus is removed, it is called a partial hysterectomy.
 If both uterus and cervix are removed it is called Total Hysterectomy.

 - Lymph node dissection: In this surgery lymph nodes present in the pelvic region might be removed.

 - Omentectomy: In this surgery, the thin tissue that covers the stomach and large intestine is removed.

 In some cases, chemotherapy is recommended post-surgery as the follow-up treatment.
 In chemotherapy, certain medicines are used to kill the cancer cells.
 These medicines are given orally or via IV in veins.